1. Home: Explore careers

 Day-to-day tasks

-• sort, gut and store the catch
+• sort, process and store catches

 • repair damaged nets and maintain equipment